Adult 9-week classes: Jan. 20

 Workshops, 4-week, and 6-week classes that begin mid-term: 2 weeks prior to start of class.

 A film’s musical score gives life, emotion and drama to the pictures we see on screen.
-This class invites students to watch and examine four films: Casino Royale, Blade Runner, Signs, and The Accidental Tourist.
-Each film takes a very different approach to using music as a part of the storytelling process.
+This class invites students to watch and examine four films - each taking a very different approach to using music as a part of the storytelling process.
 Background on the film and its music will precede each screening, and a discussion and analysis of each film’s music will follow.

 Get hands-on guidance for developing a great idea into a story that conforms to professional Hollywood standards, and discover elements that strengthen or weaken a script.
 Students will write actual script pages and begin the journey of translating a story from their head onto the page.